Help Us Build This

 Performance & Optimization

-- Incremental bundle caching - Only regenerate changed bundles
+- β Incremental bundle caching - Complete (v0.4.1) - Only regenerates changed bundles in watch mode

 - Output size optimization - Further reduce token counts while maintaining accuracy